 Since 2012, I’ve had the most fun trying to grow my then ~$80,000 in gross passive income.
 My initial goal was to grow the figure to $100,000 within a couple years.
-Once that goal was achieved, I started raising my gross passive income goal by $50,000 every two years to keep challenging myself.
+Once that goal was achieved, I started raising my gross passive income goal by $50,000 every two years.
+The goal was to keep challenging myself.

 Therefore, going from $250,000 to $300,000+ is just a natural progression I’ve been giving myself for years.
 It’s just like inflation, the stock market, the real estate market, or anything else that tends to go up over time.
 But I can understand how first-time FS readers would see this financial goal as a shock.

-I know we can comfortably live off $250,000 a year in gross passive income because my family of three has been comfortably living off less than $180,000 a year in gross passive income for the past three years.
+I know we can comfortably live off $250,000 a year in gross passive income.
+My family of three had been comfortably living off less than $180,000 a year in gross passive income for the past three years.

 This leads me to my final point on why I can no longer stay retired.

 With new life comes new responsibility.
 As the sole income provider, the pressure in on.
-I need to make sure we have a comfortable enough home, a safe enough car, enough childcare and household help to maintain our sanity, and enough funds to pay for her education.
+I need to make sure we have a comfortable enough home.
+I’d like for us to drive a safe enough car.
+We’d also like childcare and household help to maintain our sanity.
+Finally, it’s important to have enough funds to pay for her education.